RajeevAhmed/lotus/README.md

 # lotus
-Lotuscoin repository for south asia
+Lotuscoin repository for 1.749 billion people of South Asia